 The mechanics of running seem pretty simple, right?
 You put one foot in front of the other, find a comfortable pace and get your heart pumping.
 For the most part, it is that simple, but certain techniques—including barefoot running—can require a little more guidance and practice in order to reap benefits.
-So before you kick your regular athletic shoes aside and jump into this popular running style, it's worth understanding what the barefoot method involves—and whether it’s right for you, says Jeff Dolgan, M.S., C.S.C.S., H.F.I., clinical exercise physiologist at Canyon Ranch in Miami.
+So before you kick your regular athletic shoes aside and jump into this popular running style, it's worth understanding what the barefoot method involves—and whether it’s right for you.

 The technique gained a lot of popularity starting around 2009 because of a book called Born to Run by Christopher McDougall.
 The book is about a Mexican tribe who have been running and racing barefoot their whole lives.

 The key to benefitting from barefoot running is knowing how to do it correctly.
 A lot of people try to start the barefoot technique on their own, but you should learn from a coach, because if you land the wrong way you’ll injure yourself and adopt incorrect form.
 It can take a while to master, and learning from a pro is essential to doing that.

 If you’re moderately fit, and it interests you, give it a try.
 Ideally, barefoot running is for people who have already been following a fitness routine for at least six months, are running consistently and have lower-body strength.
 If you're just beginning to exercise, hold off until you fit that profile.
 It's only then that you'll have the postural control and calf strength needed to barefoot run safely and effectively.